sandydoo/CubehelixExplained/CubehelixExplained.md

 ## Creating a palette

-Describe algorithm.
+- Describe algorithm.
-Show the helix in 3d space and the resulting palettes.
+- Show the helix in 3d space and the resulting palettes.
+- Describe plane, using vectors from original paper.
+- Show how d3’s implementation is brighter because of the 2x adjustment.

 ## Do we need the helix?